-- (a) keep the declared restricted substances supplied to that ward stored apart from all other goods, other than narcotic substances, in a separate cupboard or receptacle that is securely fixed to the premises; and - (b) keep that cupboard or receptacle securely locked at all times when the substances in it are not being used.
+(a) keep the declared restricted substances supplied to that ward stored apart from all other goods, other than narcotic substances, in a separate cupboard or receptacle that is securely fixed to the premises; and

+(b) keep that cupboard or receptacle securely locked at all times when the substances in it are not being used.

-65. Administration of restricted substances (S4) in medical institutions authorised nurse practitioner must not give instructions for a restricted substance to be administered to a patient in a medical institution without completing and signing, in his or her own handwriting or in a manner approved by the Secretary, an authorisation to do so.
+65. Administration of restricted substances (S4) in medical institutions

+(1) Subject to subregulation (2) and regulation 126, a medical practitioner, authorised health professional, dentist, endorsed midwife or authorised nurse practitioner must not give instructions for a restricted substance to be administered to a patient in a medical institution without completing and signing, in his or her own handwriting or in a manner approved by the Secretary, an authorisation to do so.